 AWS vs Azure pricing

 Pricing is a major attracting factor for organizations planning to move to the cloud.
-With the growing competition among cloud service providers, pricing has been on the downward trend recently.
+With the growing competition among cloud service providers, pricing has been on a downward trend recently.
 Both cloud platforms offer a trial of their service for a set period before being charged.
 Additionally, both offer service credits to grab the attention of startups using their cloud platforms.

 Both AWS and Azure offer a “pay for what you use” but Azure charges you on a per-minute basis whereas AWS charges you hourly.
 Thus, AWS can help you save money with increasing usage – the more you use, the less you pay.
 However, Azure provides a more exact pricing mode, it gives you more flexibility.
 Therefore, When you need it over a short period, Azure will be a better choice, but in later product development stages, AWS will offer a greater cost reduction.